 "Becker’s voice exhibited impeccable control over the extremes of her range.
 She showed off her fierce soprano with intense high notes, contrasted by the darkness in her lower register.
 This mixed with her precise sergeant-like movements to create a believable and well-performed character”

-"Ashley Becker as Rosalinde, used her rich flexible captivating soprano in her Hungarian Gypsy song “Czardas,” ending with a brilliantly sustained high note.
-Becker has a great flair for comedy, which along with her superb voice should serve her well in a diversity of roles." - Brooklyn Discovery
+"Ashley Becker as Rosalinde, used her rich flexible captivating soprano in her Hungarian Gypsy song “Czardas,” ending with a brilliantly sustained high note...Ms.
+Becker is a “super” talent."

 "Ashley Becker, another fine soprano, presented "The harvest of sorrow" and "The pied piper," both by Rachmaninov.
 Becker's vocal coloration is already well-developed, and as soon as she spoke, this reviewer wanted to hear her sing Puccini as well as Russian works"— M. Rogers, BroadwayWorld.com

 "Soprano Ashley Becker aired out the moody intensity of two songs from Andre Previn's score to A Streetcar Named Desire: the uneasy Sea Air, and a sultry take of I Want Magic."